greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 Be aware of the following when altering partitioned tables using the *classic syntax*:

-- The table name specified in the `ALTER TABLE` command cannot be the name of a partition within a table.
+- The table name specified in the `ALTER TABLE` command must be the actual table name of the partition, not the partition alias that is specified in the classic syntax.
 - Use the `pg_partition_tree()` function to view the structure of a partitioned table.
 This function returns the partition hierarchy, and can help you identify the particular partitions you may want to alter.
 - These `ALTER PARTITION` operations are supported if no data is changed on a partitioned table that contains a leaf child partition that has been exchanged to use an external table.
 Otherwise, an error is returned.